UOCompNetSecurity/dns_tunneling/vmsetup.md

 ### VBOX SETUP

 1. Download virtual box
-2. Download Alpine Linux ISO here: https://www.alpinelinux.org/downloads/ and download the ISO for X86 64 under the "Virtual"
+2. Download Alpine Linux ISO here: https://www.alpinelinux.org/downloads/ and download the ISO for X86 64 under "Virtual"
 3. Create a new virtual machine in virtual box using the downloaded ISO.
     - Select the path to the downloaded ISO for ISO image
     - Under Type, select "Linux"